kmklr72/LMMS-Theme-Installer/README.md

 *Todo*
 ------
 * Implement splashscreen for when the SourceForge servers are running slow.
-* Auto-detect button for the theme directory.
-Possibly also automatically configured on first run.
 * Caching mechanism for the files so we don't need to download as much (maybe HTML too?).